Alex Keating

-Alex Keating (born October 12, 1987) an American professional poker player from Saratoga, California.
+Alex Keating (Born October 12, 1987 in Brooklyn, Michigan) an American professional poker player from Saratoga, California.

 Online poker

 Playing under the screen names of "mistakooll" on PokerStars and "kadabra" on Full Tilt Poker, Keating's multitable tournament online winnings exceeded $1,500,000, including a win in the Annual PokerStars 2010 Spring Championship of Online Poker tournament in May for $245,000.

 Full Tilt Online Poker Series (FTOPS)

 Under the screen name "Kadabra," Keating won the first event of FTOPS V on August 9, 2007, earning $147,099.